cibin098/st_joseph/README.md

 # st_joseph
-A sample front end for the college webpage.
-Need a lot of improvement in back end
+A sample front end for the college webpage written by cibin and andro jebina Need a lot of improvement in back end